danvonk/danvonk.github.io/posts/2023-06-16-shots-from-morroco.md

 Atlas mountains faintly visible in the background.
 Down below the streets are narrow, labyrinthine and stink but are nevertheless welcome respite from the hot sun.")

+Apart from surfing, which we tried one day, there is not so much to keep you in this town for long.
+Therefore, we continued our journey east and took a bus to Marakech, which is only about three hours by road.

+In my opinion, as a dumb tourist, Marakech is a truly awful place.

 ![A view of the sahara](/images/DSCF7664.JPG "The dunes of the pre-sahara in Merzouga.
 Past here it's just inland sand-sea and rocky plateau for over a thousand kilometres.")